Sony Dynamic Digital Sound: History

-While most major studios eventually began putting SDDS tracks on their releases (Universal exclusively supported DTS until late 1997, Warner Bros. and Disney exclusively supported Dolby until 1994–1995, and Paramount and Fox placed SDDS tracks on their biggest releases until 2001–2002), most independent films only came with Dolby Digital tracks, leaving many SDDS-equipped, or DTS theaters playing analog sound in otherwise state-of-the-art auditoriums.
+While most major studios eventually began putting SDDS tracks on their releases, most independent films only came with Dolby Digital tracks, leaving many SDDS-equipped, or DTS theaters playing analog sound in otherwise state-of-the-art auditoriums.
 A few titles released under the Kidtoon Films program used SDDS tracks.
 As Dolby Digital (and to a lesser degree, DTS) began to emerge as the clear winner in the digital sound battle, Sony Cinema Products quit manufacturing SDDS encoders and decoders, although it will continue supporting equipment that is still deployed in the field.

 Out of the three competing formats, SDDS was the only format not to have a corresponding home-theater version, and Sony ceased production of new units in the early 2000s.